 Due to social constraints and stereotyping, women are particularly excluded from ICT related careers.
 Additionally, the few women who pursue such careers remain unemployed or underpaid compared to their male counterparts.
 The Digilabs Project seeks to address the socio-economic barriers to entry into the labor market for young women in rural Kenya.
 We do this by leveraging the power of information and communication technology (ICT) and associated benefits.
 Digilabs are Integrated Resource Centers that advance digital literacy and promote ideas for start-ups and scale ups.

-We have successfully empowered over 300 young entrepreneurs developing social businesses in the selected counties we have operated.
 Our model is conducting activation workshops, business development training, mentorship and linkage to financing or incubating partners.
 We leverage on building young community champions resulting in young leaders driving social change at the grassroots.
 To overcome the roadblock of a lacking startup funds, we have a kitty and this program called DigiFund that gives capital as a seed fund to most promising alumni of DigiLab

 European Union- Mladiinfo International, MIT-Dlab, Global Philanthropy Alliance, Bunifu Technologies, Cypher Africa, Chandaria Business Innovation and Incubation Center, Startup Wave, County Governments.